Young, Wild & Free: Live performances and reception

 "Young, Wild & Free" was performed live several times.
 Snoop Dogg and Wiz Khalifa began their High School Tour (a small, joint tour) in late 2011 to promote the soundtrack, and "Young, Wild & Free" was the closing song.
-In early 2012, Dogg and Khalifa appeared on Power 106's Big Boy's Neighborhood and performed the single.
+On December 5, 2011 Snoop Dogg and Wiz Khalifa performed the song on Late Night with Jimmy Fallon.
+In early 2012, Snoop Dogg and Wiz Khalifa appeared on Power 106's Big Boy's Neighborhood and performed the single.
 Khalifa performed the song live on the 2012 VMA Tour, and Dogg performed it during his set at Coachella 2012; Khalifa joined him onstage with a giant joint.
 Khalifa co-headlined with Fall Out Boy on the Boys of Zummer (North American) leg of the American Beauty/American Psycho Tour (2015), where he performed the single.
-Dogg and Khalifa united for the High Road Summer Tour (2016), where they performed "Young, Wild & Free" together.
+Snoop Dogg and Wiz Khalifa united for the High Road Summer Tour (2016), where they performed "Young, Wild & Free" together.
 Dogg rapped the song as the final act of his Puff Puff Pass Tour Part 2 (2016).

 Rob Markman of MTV attended a show of the High School Tour, and said that Snoop and Khalifa's "onstage chemistry was undeniable."
 Brittany Spanos of Rolling Stone found Khalifa truthful "to his blunted rep"; during the song's performance on the Boys of Zummer tour, he tossed two large, inflatable joints around.
 The Palm Beach Post's Corvaya Jeffries said about the High Road Summer tour, "No one was seated.
 If they weren't dancing, they were still standing with phones in hand ...
 Fans sang the feel good chorus at the top of their lungs."
 Cal Roach of the Milwaukee Record reviewed a Puff Puff Pass Tour Part 2 show, and using "Young, Wild & Free" to close Dogg's set "felt preposterously appropriate".

+In 2022, Mars sung "Young, Wild & Free" as part of a medley during his Bruno Mars Live (2022-2024) setlist.